nashville-software-school/server-side-dotnet-curriculum/book-6-capstones/chapters/deployment-digital-ocean.md

 ## Build the database
 1. Install the dotnet Entity Framework cli tool: `dotnet tool install --global dotnet-ef`
-1. Add it to the path:
+1. Add it to the path (change username to the non-root user):
     ``` bash
     cat << \EOF >> ~/.bash_profile
     # Add .NET Core SDK tools
-    export PATH="$PATH:/root/.dotnet/tools"
+    export PATH="$PATH:/home/username/.dotnet/tools"
     EOF
     ```
 1. Update the bash session with the new path: `source ~/.bash_profile`